loicbourgois/gravitle/DEV.md

   - draw links
   - track ship to always center the view on it
   - handle wrap around drawing
+- better name than "chrono"
+- fuel mode for chrono
+  - log fuel used
+  - show at the end below duration
 - star light sound
 - notice color
 - asteroids color